lockc-project/lockc/docs/src/architecture.md

 - **lockcd** - the userspace program (written in Rust)
   - loads the BPF programs into the kernel, pins them in BPFFS
-  - monitors runc processes, registers new containers and determines which policy should be applied on a container
+  - monitors runc processes, registers new containers and determines which policy should be applied to a container
   - in future, it's going to serve as the configuration manager and log collector